mewixz/Machine-Learning/Location Based Resturant Recomendation/readme.md

-In this article, we will study location-based recommendations, where we specifically focus on geographic locations to render more relevant recommendations utilizing the location of the users.
+In Location Based Recomendation System geographic locations of the users are used for recomendations. n of the users.